 The Council is made up of various sub-committees, assigned to focus on a particular task or area.
 A sub-committee makes recommendations to council for decision.
 Any decisions made remain the responsibility of the council.

-The Council are supported by a full time Manager and a part time Office Administrator.
+The Council are supported by a full time Manager.

 - Promote knowledge of Agricultural Science